hvaandres/workshop2-through-Terraform/README.md

 # Notes

 This is what I teach in my DevOps course with Nucamp: https://nucamp.co?referral=YGVUVG.
 If you want to learn more about this course, you can [check it out here](https://nucamp.co?referral=YGVUVG).
+If you have more questions, you can always feel free to reach out to me and I will be happy to help you out.

 # Prerequisites